Are you a scout leader, an amateur astronomer, a schoolteacher, a night owl or a camper?

 Everyone can participate:

 If you do not have access to a computer or a newer smartphone you can participate by using the facilities at one of our libraries.
 You can also participate by borrowing one of the “Sky Quality Meters” – light measuring equipment that the University Library at Southern Denmark has bought.
 These can be used if you want to try to carry out professional light measurements in the night.
-Furthermore, the library is in the process of producing a Danish translation of the instruction manual adjusted to a target group of 10 to 12-year olds which can be sent by request.
+We have also acquired astronomical telescopes if you want to improve your stargazing.
+Though these are not necessary to participate in the project.

 Want to help us?

 Participate!
-You are more than welcome to download the poster in A3, print it and hang it up!
-We would also like to send the poster to you – if desired as a roll-up?
+You are more than welcome to download the 2 posters in A3, just print and hang them up!
+We would also offer to send professional printed posters to you – if desired as a big roll-up?
 Please share the message in your network and your Facebook feed etc.

-Please contact Librarian Anja Pedersen - email@example.com, if you have any questions, if you wish to know more or if you want to attend the lecture.
+Please contact Librarian Anja Pedersen - firstname.lastname@example.org, if you have any questions or if you wish to know more.

-Background: At University Library of Southern Denmark we are very /highly engaged in Citizen Science.
+Background: At University Library of Southern Denmark we are highly engaged in Citizen Science.
 For us, Citizen Science is about establishing interaction and dialogue between citizens and scientists.
-We have a well-functioning collaboration with other libraries that share our passion; which at the moment counts UCL University College Library and OBB – The Odense Libraries.
-All of our 3 institutions participate in ”Global Citizen Science Month - April 2020”, a global awareness campaign this April.
-One of the reasons why we participate in the campaign is to promote the IAU - International Astronomical Union’s (https://www.iau.org) project Globe at Night.
+We therefore want to help create awareness and be advocates for Citizen Science, for example this IAU - International Astronomical Unions - recognized project Globe at Night.

-We think that if libraries can provide literature, information and culture, we can also manage to engage and involve the citizen in society and research!
+We believe that if libraries can provide literature, information and culture, we can also manage to engage and involve the citizen in society and research!